othelarian/openscad_projects/README.md

 ## utils/utils.jscad

 This file is always keep in 'current' directory, as an hardlink, because is used by 'main.jscad'.
-It contains several functions:
+It contains several functions, list [here](https://github.com/othelarian/openscad_projects/wiki/utils.jscad-functions).

-* utils_sat: generate a small gizmo to help the creation
-* utils_preproc: used only by main function in 'main.jscad'
-* utils_half_arc: generate a polygon with an arc from 90° to 0°, with in parameters:
-  1. h: the height of the triangle form by the half arc (value apply in Y axis)
-  2. w: the width of the previous triangle (value apply in X axis)
-  3. oh: offset apply to the height from the center of the polygon
-  4. ow: offset apply to the width from the center of the polygon
-  5. n: number of fragments for the arc

-TODO

 ## utils/template.jscad

 This file contains all the basics to create a new file project, with the helpers, bones and render functions, and comments to help.

+# Wiki

+There is a [wiki](https://github.com/othelarian/openscad_projects/wiki/) now, where you can find all the informations about the projects.

-# W.I.P.
+# Roadmap

-List of what I'm working on.

-* ring in utils.jscad
-* basic_perso.jscad
+In the wiki I created a [page](https://github.com/othelarian/openscad_projects/wiki/Roadmap) to gathered all the elements I'm working on.

+I also maintain up-to-date the issues list.
+The roadmap take care only of the issues currently in progress.